PatelVaishvikk/CRM-Campaign-Optimization-Dashboard-/README.md

 ---

 ## **Key Performance Indicators (KPIs)**
+Key performance indicators were chosen to evaluate the effectiveness of marketing campaigns across multiple dimensions.
+These KPIs focus on conversion efficiency, demographic insights, and campaign success rates, which are critical for data-driven decision-making.
+By analyzing these metrics, businesses can refine their strategies to maximize client engagement and improve return on investment.

 ### **1. Conversion Rate**
 - **Definition**: Percentage of clients who subscribed to the campaign.